 The latter expression is clearly obtained if Pythagoras’ rule is applied to the vector triangles that include (F-D) and L in Figure 1.

-[latex] v_d = -\frac{D}{W} V [/latex] which may be approximated to [latex] v_d = -\frac{D}{L} V [/latex] since the angle of descent in gliding is typically very shallow.
+This expression can also be used to gain some insight into the driving factors behind gliding flight.
+In this case the net propulsive force F is zero such that the expression becomes, which may be approximated to since the angle of descent in gliding is typically very shallow.
 Therefore the gliding efficiency of a sailplane depends on maximising the lift to drag ratio L/D. If the ascending thermals are equal to or greater than this rate of descent than the glider can continuously maintain or even gain in altitude.

 An aircraft may of course increase its speed along the direction of rectilinear flight in which case the thrust force F must be greater than the vector sum of the drag and the component of the weight.
 A more interesting scenario are accelerated flight where the acceleration occurs as a result in change in direction rather than a change in speed.
 By definition, in vector mechanics a change in direction is a change in velocity and therefore defined as acceleration, even if the magnitude of the speed does not change.
 A change in the flight path is achieved by changing the magnitude of the overall lift component or by differences in lift between the two wings, away from the equilibrium condition depicted in Figure 1.
 This change can either be obtained by a change in true airspeed or by changing the angle of attack of the wings relative to the airflow.
 Consider the simple banked turn in Figure 2 below.